Saravanakumar2003/Portfolio/README.md

 2. Create a new property for your portfolio website.
 3. Obtain the tracking code provided by Google Analytics.
 4. Insert the tracking code into your website.
 In a Next.js project, this is often done in the `<Head>` section of the layout or using a dedicated library.

+### Testimonials.to

+1. Create an account on [Testimonials.to](https://testimonials.to/).
+2. Add testimonials and obtain the provided code.
+3. Use the code in your portfolio to display testimonials.
+4. Customize the appearance and layout of the testimonials as needed.
+5. Testimonials.to provides a simple and effective way to showcase client feedback and reviews.

 # Deployment